Veltman Criteria in Beyond Standard Model Effective Field Theory of Complex Scalar Triplet: Introduction

-In this paper, we take one step forward and ask this question what if the theory at a very high scale ($\Lambda$) is governed by the larger symmetries, and how they affect the V.C.?
+In this paper, we take one step forward and ask this question what if the theory at a very high scale ($\Lambda$) includes specific type of BSM scenarios? and how that affects the V.C.?
 We adopt the Beyond Standard Model Effective Field theory (BSM-EFT) \cite{Adhikari:2020vqo} approach, which has been studied previously in Ref~\cite{Adhikari:2020vqo,Karmakar:2019vnq,Alanne:2017oqj,Bar-Shalom:2018ure,Du:2022vso,Li:2022ipc,Zhang:2021jdf,Crivellin:2016ihg}.
 In BSM-EFT the Lagrangian becomes invariant under the particular BSM model in consideration.
-The motivation to study the V.C. in BSM-EFT framework is two fold.
-1) We can specifically check how many higher dimensional operators are allowed by the model.
-2) We can express the Wilson Coefficients in terms of the model parameters.
-Hence, the sign dependence of the W.C.'s come naturally.
+The motivation to study the V.C. in the BSM-EFT framework is twofold.
+1) We can specifically check how many SMEFT operators are allowed by the model.
+2) As the Wilson coefficients can be expressed in terms of the model parameters, the sign of the W.C., which is crucial to obtain V.C., comes naturally.
+For calculation of the SMEFT operators we choose WARSAW basis~\cite{Grzadkowski:2010es,Jenkins:2013zja}.

-We begin with simple BSM scenarios (in BSM-SMEFT) such as, scalar singlet, doublet and triplets (real or complex).
-Remarkably, we found that among these models, it is possible to generate all the SMEFT operators that contributes to the V.C. in the complex scalar triplet model with $Y=1$.
-This model makes the cancellation easier in V.C. with less fine tuning than the other scenarios\footnote{Even type I and type II seesaw models does not generate all these operators.
+We begin with simple BSM scenarios (in BSM-SMEFT) such as scalar singlets, doublets and triplets (real or complex) and found that V.C. can be satisfied in all these models.
+We also found that the complex scalar triplet model with $Y=1$ is the minimal model (with only of one type of BSM particle) where it is possible to generate all the SMEFT operators that contributes to the V.C.
+In Section 4 we discuss more on this \footnote{Type I and Type II seesaw models does not generate all SMEFT operators to satisfy V.C.
 Moreover a recent study~\cite{Du:2022vso} has also shown that these models are also not favored from the fact that the radiative electroweak symmetry breaking can not be triggered even at the Planck scale.}.
-This particular model is well motivated in literature from different aspects such as: 1) Neutrino mass generation through the see-saw mechanism \cite{type2}, 2) type-II Leptogenesis scenario \cite{leptogenesis} 3) Enhancement of the $h\rightarrow \gamma\gamma$ branching ratio \cite{arhrib} etc, among many other\cite{logan}.
-Hence we pursue this model only in detail.
+Moreover, this particular model is well motivated in literature from other aspects as well: 1) Neutrino mass generation through the see-saw mechanism \cite{type2}, 2) type-II Leptogenesis scenario \cite{leptogenesis} 3) Enhancement of the $h\rightarrow \gamma\gamma$ branching ratio \cite{arhrib} etc, among many other\cite{logan,Ashanujjaman:2022ofg,Ashanujjaman:2021txz}.